SimonPadbury/baselayer/_src/buttons.md

 Baselayer form elements have simple background, hover/active and focus styling (no default border).

-**Note:** Button text has a set size — it doesn’t get enlarged by the `longread` utility class.
-This also means that other font-size styles don’t work on buttons.
-But if you want to enlarge a button (or link `btn`) for any reason, you can use a CSS transform to increate its scale — e.g. `transform: scale(1.25)`

 ### Button Types and Link “Buttons”

 <form>